aabbtree77/tensors/index.md

 ## Tensor Freedom

-A good book on tensors is [Schaum's Tensor Calculus](https://kishorekoduvayur.wordpress.com/wp-content/uploads/2017/12/schaums-tensor-calculus-238.pdf) by David C. Kay, but it is still missing a few identities.
+A tensor is anything that transforms like a tensor.

 **Exercise 1.** Show that tensors allow the following index positioning freedom: